cosmos/cosmos-sdk/CONTRIBUTING.md

 ## Pull Requests

-PRs should be categorically broken up based on the type of changes being made (for example, `fix`, `feat`, `refactor`, `docs`, and so on).
+PRs must have a category prefix that is based on the type of changes being made (for example, `fix`, `feat`, `refactor`, `docs`, and so on).
 The *type* must be included in the PR title as a prefix (for example, `fix: <description>`).
 This convention ensures that all changes that are committed to the base branch follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.